pnwairfire/known-locations/docs/README.md

 # Collections

 Known locations are gathered into _"collections"_ associated with a specific measurement effort.
-As of Feb 14, 2022, current collections contain sites where air quality monitoring devices are located.
+As of March 31, 2022, current collections contain sites where air quality monitoring devices are located.
 For the AIRSIS and WRCC collections of mobile monitors, a `distanceThreshold` a `distanceThreshold` of 1000 meters was chosen as a reasonable dividing line between "repositioning at an